ambroff/nebula/porting-plan.md

 # Nebula C++ Port Plan

 ## Overview
-This document outlines the plan to port a minimal subset of Nebula to C++ using primarily Boost libraries (Boost.Asio for networking, Boost.PropertyTree/Json for configuration) with OpenSSL for cryptography.
+This document outlines the plan to port a minimal subset of Nebula to C++ using primarily Boost libraries (Boost.Asio for networking, Boost.Json for configuration) with OpenSSL for cryptography.
 The port will exclude lighthouse functionality, certificate generation, SSH server, and DNS server.

+**Last Updated**: July 2025
+**Status**: In Progress (Phase 3)

 ## Architecture Overview